 4. Seek support

 You don’t have to handle everything alone.
-Don’t be afraid to lean on others and express your feelings and needs.
-Confide in friends or family, or seek professional counseling.
+Don’t be afraid to lean on others, be emotionally vulnerable, and express your feelings and needs.
+Confide with friends or family, or seek professional counseling.

 If opening up is hard for you, try writing about what’s on your mind, or ask for simple things.
 Help with getting groceries might not be what you really need, but it can still be helpful for you.
 If you’re not finding the support you need, seeking out people who have been in a similar situation can be helpful, too.